user01/dsva_exercise/README.md

 # Number Task Challenge

-Multiple implementations of a simple (and apparently unproven) system on positive integers.
+Multiple implementations of process on positive integers, known as the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
 The logic is as follows:

     If integer is 1, stop
     If integer is even, divide by 2, repeat